portsoc/cccweb1/README.md

   * Inside these brackets is the name of the tag.
   * We tag the start of every paragraph with `<p>` – "p" is the name of the tag that means a paragraph.
   * Usually tags enclose a part of the document.
 The tag `<p>` marks the beginning of a paragraph, and there is a _closing tag_ `</p>` (notice the slash `/`) that marks where the paragraph ends.
-* It is good practice to specify which version of HTML is used at the start of each document.
-  * We use the latest version (also known as HTML5).
-  * This is indicated by a special `<!doctype html>` tag at the beginning of the file.

 ## Stage 2: Marking Up Headings ([see the diff](https://github.com/portsoc/cccweb1/commit/stage-2))